Ukraine support - FAQs

 The county council started receiving lists of hosts from the 28 March and have been working closely with our district council colleagues and other partners to set up the processes to carry out these checks.

-The Gloucestershire Homes for Ukrainians team will be checking some details about you and your guest, to enable us to start the process of DBS checks and will be making an appointment for someone to visit you and your guests once they arrive.
-During first visits the Gloucestershire Homes for Ukrainians team will be able to share some more information, including on how your guests can register for medical care and school places.
+The Welcome to Gloucestershire team will be checking some details about you and your guest, to enable us to start the process of DBS checks and will be making an appointment for someone to visit you and your guests once they arrive.
+During first visits the Welcome Team will be able to share some more information, including on how your guests can register for medical care and school places.

 Districts council colleagues will be calling to make plans to carry out the property checks which are needed to make sure your property is suitable for the scheme and to talk through how we might be able to help if there are any problems.

 7. What do I need to do to make sure my home is suitable for my guest?

 All accommodation will be different and while there is no set expectation, your accommodation needs to be free from serious health and safety hazards.
 You should make sure your home is safe for your guests and that it is in a suitable condition.

 You should also consider how many people you can accommodate so they have sufficient space.
 Two people should not be in one room unless they are: adult cohabiting partners; a parent and child; two siblings of the same gender if aged over 10; two siblings regardless of gender if aged under 10.
 Individuals who didn’t previously know each other should not be given the same room.

 - be kept clean and in a reasonable state;